 Know the difference between Mold Spores and Mycotoxins

 Mold spores are tiny structures produced by molds for the purpose of reproduction.
-Mold spores are common in our environments.
-Due to their light weight, mold spores are often floating in the air both outdoors and indoors.
-However, some mold spores are heavy making them non-detectible during air sampling.
+Spores are common in our every day environment.
+They are often floating in the air both outdoors and indoors because of their light weight.
+However, some mold spores are heavy.
+This makes them non-detectible during air sampling.
 Inhaling mold spores may cause allergic reactions in sensitive individuals.

-Mycotoxins are secondary metabolites produced by microfungi that are capable of causing disease and death in humans and animals.
+Mycotoxins are secondary metabolites produced by microfungi.
+They are capable of causing disease and death in humans and animals.
 Mycotoxins aren’t actually alive like mold spores and may take years for them to breakdown.
-They are as small as 0.1 microns.
-Mycotoxins have also been linked to neurological diseases, cancer and used for biological warfare.
+They are as small as 0.1 microns and have also been linked to neurological diseases, cancer and used for biological warfare.

 DIY Mold Testing Kits

 Mold testing kits purchased from home improvement stores can be misleading and sometimes result in both false positive and false negative results.
-Similar to air samples, these kits only test for the mold that settles into the Petri dish in that given area for that given amount of time.
+These kits only test for the mold that settles into the Petri dish in that given area for that given amount of time.
 Some mold spores are heavier or stickier than others and may not settle in the dish.
 This may result in a false negative result.
 It is true that mold is everywhere.
-A mold inspector, knowledgeable about home construction, will conduct a visible inspection to determine what type of testing is appropriate.
-After they have gathered all of the necessary information, an assessment regarding the health of your home can be made.
+You should always hire a mold inspector knowledgeable about home construction.
+They will conduct a visual inspection to determine what type of testing is appropriate.
+To make an accurate assessment regarding the health of your home, many types of testing must be performed.

+Mold remediation is a delicate process similar to asbestos abatement.
 Mold spores will fragment into hundreds of toxic particles when killed.
 When inhaled these micro particles, and the toxins residing on them, trigger the immune system causing disease.
 Killing mold spores also causes them to produce more mycotoxins and other defense mechanisms such as microbial VOCs as they die.
 Disturbing and killing mold spores actually increases their toxicity.
+Proper precautions must be taken to limit the amount of toxins released during remediation.
 All contaminated materials must be contained and removed from the property.
-People usually don’t complain about purging too many things.
-If you try to salvage some items, they can contaminate the new or remediated space.
+If you try to salvage certain items that are not able to be cleaned, they can contaminate the new or remediated space.

-After the mold has been remediated and before restoration begins, the source of the moisture must be resolved.
+The source of the moisture must be resolved before restoration may begin.
 This can not be stressed enough.
 Remediating the mold without addressing the moisture issue is counterproductive.
 At some point will find yourself in the same situation with a water damaged home and destructive mold growth.

-Think twice before you have the HVAC ducts cleaned
+Think twice before you have the HAVC ducts cleaned

-Ideally, if mold is found in your HVAC system everything should be replaced including the ducts.
+When mold is found in the HVAC system, the air handler and all duct work should be replaced.
 While some people tolerate duct cleaning, it makes others extremely sick.
 After the ducts are cleaned, you are left with loose particles of dust, dead mold and increased mycotoxins.
 These dangerous particles are then recirculated into your home.

-Ozone generators and other mold-killing measures can be more toxic than the mold itself; and they don’t actually stop the mold at its source.
+Fogging should never be used in lieu of removing mold and fixing the moisture issue.
 Remember that mold has to be completely removed, the moisture problem fixed, and the wet materials either dried or replaced.
+Ozone generators and other mold-killing measures can be more toxic than the mold itself.
+They don’t actually stop the mold at its source.
 Some say Ozone will kill most or all of the remaining mycotoxins after the remediation is complete.
 However, ozone is not safe for humans.
-Not only is ozone potentially dangerous to your health, it may not even work at all.
 Ozone is a tiny molecule which is composed of three oxygen atoms.
 It is highly reactive which makes it an unstable and potentially toxic gas.
+Not only is ozone potentially dangerous to your health, it may not even work at all.

-Both, hydrogen peroxide and Ozone create free radicals and there in no way to know how long it lingers in the air.
+Both, hydrogen peroxide and Ozone create free radicals and there in no way to know how long they linger in the air.
 The EPA has reported there is a variety of health effects associated with high levels of hydrogen peroxide and ozone.
 This may include decreased lung function, throat irritation, severe asthma symptoms, cough, chest pain, shortness of breath, irritation of lung tissue, and the higher sensitivity to respiratory infection.
 Also, these gasses do not remove particulates such as dust or pollen from the air.
 This includes the particles which are primarily responsible for allergic reactions.
-Mold fragments and mycotoxins are around 0.1 micrometers.

 Mycotoxins are easily transferred to other items and locations.
 Cross contamination may occur when mold remediation is done incorrectly.
 Quite often, industry guidelines for mold remediation are not followed.
-In addition, some “so-called mold remediators” will spread the contamination by blowing the contaminants throughout the structure and the HVAC system by using fans and not following the proper containment procedures.
-This cross contamination increases a person’s harmful exposure to mycotoxins.
+Some “so-called mold remediators” that do not follow proper containment procedures will spread the mold spores and mycotoxins.
+By using fans, contaminants are blown throughout the structure and into the HVAC system.
+This cross contamination increases the harmful exposure to mycotoxins.